 This is the very popular and scenic Ballito promenade snaking along the beach front for 2.6km from Willard Beach to Salmon Bay.

-From early morning to late evening you will find locals and visitors strolling, walking and excising along this pathway, or simple taking in the scenery by watching other beach front activities.
-There is also a good chance of seeing a school of dolphins surfing in the waves or a whale or two in the deeper water off backline.
+From early morning to late evening, you will find locals and visitors strolling, walking or running along this pathway, or simply taking in the scenery by watching others enjoy their beach-front activities.